ccarrero-sf/cortex_agents_summit/README.md

 First step will be to create your own Snowflake Trial Account (our use the one provided for you during this hands-on lab).
 Once you have created it, you will be using Snowflake GIT integration to get access to all data that will be needed during this lab.

-## Setup GIT Integration
+## Step 1: Setup GIT Integration

-Open a Worksheet, copy/past the following code and execute all.
+Open a Worksheet, copy/paste the following code and execute all.
 This will setup the GIT repository and will copy everything you will be using during the lab.

 ``` sql
 CREATE or replace DATABASE CC_CORTEX_AGENTS_SUMMIT;